Quantrill, Indians beat Angels 3-0 in Little League Classic

 Angels two-way star Shohei Ohtani facetimed fans on ESPN’s “Kidscast” from the dugout, and Little Leaguers inched closer to the protective netting to watch his first at-bat.

-Ohtani ripped a single to the delight of the crowd.
+Ohtani ripped a single to the delight of the crowd at Historic Bowman Field, which opened in 1926.

 Indians pitcher Triston McKenzie tossed baseballs into the stands to Little Leaguers and parents alike throughout the game.
 Fans often cheered the Cleveland dugout for the generosity.